slapec/yaat/README.md

         ],
     }
     ```

+#### Sending and accessing non-Yaat data

+It is fine to send custom key-value pairs in the POST replying to Yaat's request.
+These keys are
+going to be collected and stored in `$scope.$customData` scope variable.
+The value is populated
+at the end of reply parsing meaning that after receiving `yaat.http.success` you can access
+the latest values safely.

 ### Passing `sortable();` options

 It is possible to customize the behaviour of the sortable which is used for column